 Trekking to the Valley of Flowers

-The Valley of Flowers Uttarakhand trek is an exhilarating journey that begins at Govindghat and passes through Ghangaria.
-The trek, which spans approximately 14 kilometers, offers hikers the chance to immerse themselves in the Valley of Flowers India trek.
-This moderate-level hike provides views of towering peaks, gushing waterfalls, and the aromatic fragrance of blooming flowers.
+The Valley of Flowers Uttarakhand trek is an exhilarating experience that begins at Govindghat and passes through Ghangaria.
+Covering approximately 14 kilometers, the moderate-level trek offers breathtaking views of towering peaks, cascading waterfalls, and aromatic flower-laden meadows.

 Best Time to Visit: Flowering Season and Opening Times